apache/openwhisk/docs/actions.md

 class is not in the default package, use the Java fully-qualified class name, e.g., `--main com.example.MyMain`.

+If needed you can also customize the method name of your Java action.
+This can be done by specifying the Java fully-qualified method name of your action, e.q., `--main com.example.MyMain#methodName`

 Action invocation is the same for Java actions as it is for Swift and JavaScript actions:

 ```